stfc/PSyclone/tutorial/practicals/nemo/3_nemo_openmp/README.md

 This tutorial follows on from Tutorials 1 and 2 (../1_nemo_psyir/README.md and ../2_nemo_profiling/README.md) and
 assumes that you are comfortable with the topics covered there.
-It uses PSyclone to parallelise the tracer-advection mini-app by adding OpenMP directives.
+It uses PSyclone to parallelise the tracer-advection mini-app to make use of a multi-core CPU by adding appropriate OpenMP directives.

 You can find information on the various transformations supported by PSyclone in the [User Guide]